rez39/rez39.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at the National University of Singapore and am currently working as part of the WEISER group headed by Dr. Ambuj Varshney.
-As a PhD student in Computer Science at the National University of Singapore, I am passionate about exploring the intersections of IoT, AI, and wireless communication.
+Hi there!
+I am a PhD student in Computer Science at the National University of Singapore, where I am in the intersection of sensor networks, wireless sensing and low-power wireless communication.
 My research aims to develop novel solutions for energy-efficient and reliable IoT systems that can address real-world challenges.

 My Journey in a Nutshell
 ======
 Before joining NUS, I gained valuable industry experience as a Digital Design Engineer at Texas Instruments, where I worked on logic synthesis and static timing analysis for various ASIC projects.
-I also honed my firmware development skills as an intern at InnoPark.
-I completed a dual degree (B.Tech + M.S by Research) in Electronics and Communication Engineering from the International Institute of Information Technology, Hyderabad, where I published multiple papers on air quality monitoring using low-cost IoT sensors.
+I completed a dual degree (B.Tech + M.S by Research) in Electronics and Communication Engineering from the International Institute of Information Technology, Hyderabad.

 Recent News
 ======